-Summary: Just about every year, federal officials increase VA loan limit amounts to accommodate rising home prices.
-But for 2020, VA loan limits have been eradicated.
-This article will fill you in on what you need to know about the VA loan limit removal in Seattle in 2020.
+Just about every year, federal officials increase VA loan limit amounts to accommodate rising home prices.
+But now, VA loan limits have been eradicated.
+This article will fill you in on what you need to know about the VA loan limit removal in Seattle.

-Over the last couple of months, we’ve been publishing updates relating to the higher loan limits that were established for 2020.
-In this article, we will look at the maximum VA loan amount for the Seattle metro area in 2020, and how it relates to home prices within the real estate market.
+Recently, we’ve been publishing updates relating to the higher loan limits that were established for 2024.
+In this article, we will look at the maximum VA loan amount for the Seattle metro area, and how it relates to home prices within the real estate market.

-More specifically, we will discuss the elimination of VA loan limits as of January 1, 2020 for those who qualify.
+More specifically, we will discuss the elimination of VA loan limits for those who qualify.

 Technically speaking, the Department of Veterans Affairs (VA) does not enforce a maximum VA loan amount for borrowers.
 They do not put a cap on how much a person can borrow through this program.
 But before January 1, 2020, they did limit the amount they would be willing to guarantee, and that can affect borrowers.

 Seattle-area home buyers who wish to use a VA loan with no down payment generally must stay within the official loan limits.
 Home buyers who need to borrow more than the limit are usually required to make a down payment.

 In other words: If you want to buy a house in Seattle with a VA loan, and you want to finance 100% of the purchase for no down payment, you will probably be limited to the official VA loan limits.